jeet404/jeet404/README.md

-<h1>👋 Hi, I’m Jeet 💙 Patel</h1>
+<h1>👋 Hi, I’m Jeet💙Patel</h1>

 ## 👀 I’m interested in Web Developement
-- 🌱 I’m currently learning How Websites build
+- 🌱 I’m currently learning How Websites build.
 - 💻 Expert in Computer.
+- Also I'm trying Beckend Programming also may be in future will become Full Stack Developer😁.
+- Part-Time Canva Designer.

 <br>
 <br>